PipedreamHQ/pipedream/docs/docs/pricing/README.md

 At the end of the trial, your workspace will revert to the [Free plan](https://pipedream.com/pricing).

-**Any workflows still using trial features will be disabled**.
-For example:
+**Any workflows still using trial features will be disabled**:

-- If you're running active workflows above the workflow limit, workflows most-recently created above the limit will be disabled.
-For example, the Free tier is limited to 5 active workflows.
-If you're running 8 active workflows, the last 3 workflows you enabled will be disabled, and the first 5 workflows you enabled will remain active.
+- **Workflow limits**: If you're running more than 5 active workflows, workflows most-recently created above the limit will be disabled.
-- If you're running more connected accounts than the Free plan limit, workflows using the connected accounts above the limit will be disabled.
+- **Connected accounts**: If you have more than 3 connected accounts, workflows using the connected accounts above the limit will be disabled.
-- If any workflow is using paid settings — [auto-retry](/workflows/settings/#auto-retry-errors), [execution controls](/workflows/settings/#execution-controls), etc. — those workflows will be disabled.
+- **Paid settings**: If any workflow is using paid settings — such as [auto-retry](/workflows/settings/#auto-retry-errors) or [execution controls](/workflows/settings/#execution-controls) — those workflows will be disabled.

 You can upgrade to a paid plan before the trial ends to get access to that plan's paid features.